mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 The process aligns with the concept of just-in-time instruction.

-While the genesis engendered authorial agency, if repeated this process of careful alignment would represent instrumental agency.
+While the genesis of processes in P1  authorial agency, if repeated this process of careful alignment would represent instrumental agency.
+DROP?

 Other affordances of the design would encourage greater authorial (and relational agency), for example those designed to build user's sense of belonging in the game making community.

 MOVE - NOT ALIGHED TO THIS SECTION - Integrate research on engendering authorial and transformative agency [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].

+### Justifying the use of Metaphors in these FINDINGS

+A mixed readership for this research is hoped for as relevant to pracitioners and some of the break down of agency is quite academic in tone and potentialy opaque.

+There is a good tradition of metaphors in this space with Papert's low thresholds, high ceilings and wide walls concept.
+INSERT IN LR, PERHAPS IN TRANSITION FROM MICROWORLDS TO SCRATCH AND DESIGN BUILD TEST GAME MAKING.

+Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication [UDL link]

 ### Playgrounds and sheltered harbours as a way to explore conceptions of relational agency - INTEGRATE MY FINDINGS